Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "My darling boy!"
 She threw her arms around Francis, who happily returned her embrace.
 She kissed him on the cheek and pulled back, face sparkling with excitement.
 "Who is he?
 What's his name?"

 "His name's Ricard," Francis began.
-His face felt hot.
+His face felt warm.
 He was happy to share the news, but telling your mother that you've met someone new always makes you feel like a teenager talking about their first crush.
 "He's a journalist at the *St. Carmen Daily*.
 We met when they were moving into their new offices downtown."

 Mona stared intently at her son, paws fidgeting in her lap excitedly.
 Francis took a sip of lemonade and took out his phone.